On the open burning of tree leaves

-In my contemplative moments, when I reflect that perhaps I have been too hard on ol' Illinois, I recall that one of the reasons the estimable Richard B. Ogilvie did not win the re-election in 1972 he so richly deserved was his EPA had dared propose to ban the open burning of tree leaves.
+In my contemplative moments, when I reflect that perhaps I have been too hard on ol' Illinois, I recall that the estimable Richard B. Ogilvie likely did not win the re-election in 1972 he so richly deserved because his EPA had dared propose to ban the open burning of tree leaves.

 I often get misty when I pay a call on my sister's family on Springfield's southwest side this time of year.
 I wipe away the occasional tear, suppress a sniffle or two, maybe feel an ache in my throat.
 It is not emotion that tugs at my mucous membranes but the sting of leaf smoke from lingering fires in nearby Leland Grove.

 Loyal readers will recall that I railed for years against the open burning of leaves in Springfield.
 No pile of damp leaves smoldered as warmly—or, it seemed, as uselessly—as I did.
 Happily, the city council banned the practice two years ago as a threat to public health.
 There was grumbling of course.
 People grumbled in the 1800s when the city made them stop dumping dead horses in the Town Branch of Spring Creek; progress is always inconvenient to someone, usually someone who deserves it.
 A chorus of calls to rescind the leaf burning ban has been heard in recent months—dismaying noises to my ears, like the talk of Richard Nixon making a comeback.